open-feature/go-sdk-contrib/providers/flagd/e2e/README.md

 **Re-run a red result before reading anything into it.** The launchpad's `POST /start` returns before flagd's file source has finished loading the regenerated flag file, so any scenario can fail with `FLAG_NOT_FOUND` or reason `ERROR` on a given run.
-It was seen here on the `@disabled-flags` outline and the object scenario in one pass and on neither in the next three.
-The OFREP suite documents the race in full, because a provider with no initialisation to block on hits it far more often.
+Six consecutive runs against `flagd-testbed:v3.8.0` produced 2, 2, 3, 3, 17 and 20 failures, and the three runs with more than three had almost disjoint failing sets — every extra failure `FLAG_NOT_FOUND` on a flag the testbed definitely has.
+The 20-failure run was the hand-rolled container wrapper this file replaces and the 17 was the harness, so the flapping belongs to the backend and not to either of them.

+That contradicts what this file used to say, which was that a provider with an initialisation to block on does not hit the race.
+It hits it less often than a stateless one, not never: flagd's RPC `Init` waits for the event stream, which flagd serves as soon as it is listening and before its file source has populated the store.
+The OFREP suite documents the race in full.

+**No sleep is being added to compensate.** The control API's promise is that a command has taken effect when it returns, and a suite that sleeps instead of holding it to that promise stops being able to detect when it breaks.
+This belongs in the testbed.

 ```bash
 go test -tags=e2e -run TestFlagdRPCConformance -timeout=10m ./...